There are two main types of cholesterol circulating in the blood:

 - an optional 10 to 25 g per day of soluble fiber

-Recipes, menu plans, and tips to make vegetables tastier can all be found in the TLC handbook.
-The AHA also offer an online collection of heart-healthy recipes that are compatible with the TLC diet.
+The TLC handbook offers recipes, menu plans, and tips on improving the taste of vegetables tastier.
+The AHA also provide an online collection of heart-healthy recipes that are compatible with the TLC diet.

 Before making any dietary or lifestyle changes, a person should check with their doctor or dietitian.

 Though cutting out red and processed meats, reducing calories, and increasing physical activity are generally considered healthful choices, an individual's circumstances can make the transition more complicated.

 A cholesterol-lowering diet should be a part of a person's plan to keep their heart healthy.